BroadcomMFD/debugger-for-mainframe/README.md

       4. Run the following command to import the certificate:

           `sudo keytool -import -alias hostname -file hostname.cer -storetype JKS -keystore cacerts`

-3. Check that your launch.json includes **"interTestSecure": true**:
+    ##### UI:
+      1. In your preferred UI, locate and open **cacerts** with the password **changeit**.
+      2. Import the certificate to cacerts.
+      3. Name the certificate with an appropriate alias to ensure it is easily identified.
+      4. Save your changes.

-4. Run a test debug session.
+3. Run a test debug session with **"interTestSecure": true** in your launch.json file.
+   If the session fails, ensure that you imported the correct certificate to the correct JRE trust store and try again.

 You have activated secure data connection to InterTest for Debugger for Mainframe

-**Troubleshooting:**
-- Make sure that you imported the certificate to the correct JRE's trust store.
-- Make sure that the certificate you imported is the correct certificate.

 ## Using Debugger for Mainframe